YanivEichler/little-pythons/README.md

 A simple game of RPS.

 # website_checker.py
-Sends an HTTPS request to a user-given link, and prints the status from the response.
+Sends an HTTPS request to a user-given URL, and prints the status from the response.